Mother: Milta Murray

 November 7, 2011 - After deliberating for 10 hours and seven minutes, the jury finds Murray guilty of involuntary manslaughter.

-November 29, 2011 - Murray receives the maximum sentence, four years behind bars, in the death of Michael Jackson.
+November 29, 2011 - Murray receives the maximum sentence, four years, in the death of Jackson.

 December 29, 2011 - The State of California suspends Murray's medical license.

-January 27, 2012 -- Murray files request to be released on his own recognizance or on bail while awaiting appeal.
+January 27, 2012 - Murray files a request to be released on his own recognizance or on bail while awaiting appeal.

 February 10, 2012 - The Texas Medical Board suspends Murray's medical license.